wkwk4en6/tileserver_cpu/ README.md

 ### Download Detailed Map Data (BBBike)
 - Visit BBBike extracts: https://data.bbbike.org/osm/region/

-- Select your target area, choose PM Vector tiles Shortbread as the format, and extract/download the dataset.
+- Select your target area, choose PM Vector tiles Shortbread as the format, and download the dataset and unzip.

-- Place the downloaded .pmtiles file into the world-pmtiles/ directory.
+- Place the unzipped .pmtiles file into the world-pmtiles/ directory.

 ## Usage
 Start the tile server: